Lumi-supercomputer/LUMI-training-materials/docs/PEAP-Q-20220427/software_stacks.md

 cannot do.

 LUMI uses a **bring-your-on-license model except for a selection of tools that are useful to a larger community**.

-This is partly caused by the **distributed user management** as we do not even have the necessary information to determine if a particular user can use a particular license, so we must shift that responsibility to people who have that information, which is often the PI of your project.
+-   This is partly caused by the **distributed user management** as we do not even have the necessary information to determine if a particular user can use a particular license, so we must shift that responsibility to people who have that information, which is often the PI of your project.
-You also have to take into account that up to 20% of LUMI is reserved for industry use which makes negotiations with software vendors rather difficult as they will want to push us onto the industrial rather than academic pricing as they have no guarantee that we will obey to the academic license restrictions.
-And lastly, we don't have an infinite budget.
+-   You also have to take into account that up to 20% of LUMI is reserved for industry use which makes negotiations with software vendors rather difficult as they will want to push us onto the industrial rather than academic pricing as they have no guarantee that we will obey to the academic license restrictions.
+-   And lastly, **we don't have an infinite budget**.
 There was a questionaire send out to some groups even before the support team was assembled and that contained a number of packages that by themselves would likely consume our whole software budget for a single package if I look at the size of the company that produces the package and the potential size of their industrial market.
     So we'd have to make choices and with any choice for a very specialised package you favour a few groups.
 And there is also a political problem as without doubt the EuroHPC JU would prefer that we invest in packages that are developed by European companies or at least have large development teams in Europe.

 The LUMI User Support Team **tries to help with installations of recent software** but **porting or bug correction in software is not our task**.
 As a user, you have to realise that **not all Linux or even